-This is the main paragraph of the Audit report content.
+It is the primary paragraph of the Audit report content.
 The Auditors give their opinion on the financial reporting by the Company.
 There are four different types of opinions:

-- Disclaimer of Opinion: In cases when the auditor is unable to complete the audit of the Company due to details not provided by the Company it will give a disclaimer of Opinion.
-This means that the status of the financial status of the Company cannot be determined.
+- Disclaimer of Opinion: In cases when the auditor is unable to complete the audit of the Company due to details not provided by the Company, it will give a disclaimer of Opinion.
+It means that the status of the financial condition of the Company cannot be determined.

 #6 – Basis of Opinion

-The paragraph gives the basis on which the opinion was based on.
-It should mention the facts of the basis in the report.
+This paragraph gives the basis on which the opinion was based.
+It should mention the facts of the grounds in the report.